bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Foggy
+- Light Rain
 - 98% humidity
-- 2 mph wind
+- 5 mph wind
-- 100% cloud cover
+- 86% cloud cover
 - 50 AQI 🟩
+- 0.01 inches of rain in the past 24 hours
-- 0.06 inches of rain expected in the next 48 hours
+- 0.05 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>